Yelar/agent-ml-engineer/backend/README.md

 This will:
 - Use GPT-5 with high reasoning effort
-- Build a complete ML pipeline on sample sales data
+- Build a complete ML pipeline using **office_train** and **office_test** datasets
-- Show verbose output with planning
+- Show verbose output with planning and thinking
 - Generate plots and Jupyter notebook
+- Perfect for train/test ML workflows!

 ### CLI Usage